Rock Machine Motorcycle Club: The first incarnation

-The Rock Machine mother chapter, lead by Salvatore and Giovanni, possessed a secure bunker in the Centre-Sud from 1992 to 1997.
-It was located on Huron Street, near Papineau and St. Catherine.
-Which contributed to a bad reputation for poverty, organized crime and prostitution that the neighborhood was known for.
-The Huron Street clubhouse was rumored to have a subterranean bunker below, with an extensive tunnel system.
-The building was eventually condemned by police, after it was damaged by bomb in October 1995, after that the Rock Machine Montreal chapter would operate out of the suburb of Verdun.
-It was demolished in 2001, to make room for the creation of a new green space near the Jacques Cartier Bridge.

-In April 1992, Giovanni Cazzetta was arrested by police and charged with trafficking narcotics, police found him to be in position of three kilograms of cocaine worth around $120,000(modern equivalent when adjusting for inflation of $246,000 US).
-He was forced to plead guilty to four charges the following spring and would be sentenced to four years in prison, Giovanni was released in 1997 and briefly participated in the conflict that was to come.
+In April 1992, Giovanni Cazzetta was arrested by police and charged with trafficking narcotics, police found him to be in position of three kilograms (7 lb) of cocaine worth around $120,000 (modern equivalent when adjusting for inflation of $246,000 US).
+He was forced to plead guilty to four charges the following spring and was sentenced to four years in prison.
+Giovanni was released in 1997 and briefly participated in the conflict that was to come.
 Marice Boucher, was released after finishing a forty-month sentence for armed sexual assault, joined the Hells Angels and was subsequently promoted within the club's ranks.
 The Hells Angels and Rock Machine co-existed peacefully for many years, a situation that, according to police officials, was due to Boucher's respect for his friend, Cazzetta and the latter's connections with the Quebec Mafia, the only organized crime group that the motorcycle gangs were unwilling to attack.